tgc-bot/FourAcesContracts/Membership.md

-    5. Pursuant to *<span class="underline">\[b\]</span>*, a Member MAY be terminated for severe breaches of contract, in which case a specific authorisation from a clause within the Terms is not needed, and only a unanimous agreement decision by Management is needed.
+    5. Pursuant to *<span class="underline">\[b\]</span>*, a Member MAY be terminated for severe breaches of contract, in which case a specific authorisation from a clause within the Terms is not needed, and only a unanimous agreement decision by The Council is needed.

 2. In the scenario of a Termination of Membership, the follow SHALL
     apply: